The Best Savings Options to Beat Inflation

 And while yield is less important than liquidity with an emergency fund, there is still a step you can take to at least partially protect the money from inflation.

 Certain online banks pay interest rates on savings that are very close to the current rate of interest.
 That may not enable you to stay ahead of inflation, but it will minimize the damage it causes.
+Researching high yield savings accounts is also a good idea as they often offer rates close or higher than the current rate of interest.

 There’s no way to beat inflation in all circumstances, and 100% of the time.